-57 Because DTCC-TIW provides weekly reports, the data do not perfectly coincide with the dates provided above.
+58 Because DTCC-TIW provides weekly reports, the data do not perfectly coincide with the dates provided above.
 The four time periods are, as given by the dates of the weekly reports from DTCC-TIW: 1 July 2011 to 30 December 2011; 6 January 2012 to 29 June 2012; 6 July 2012 to 28 December 2012; 4 January 2013 to 28 June 2013.
 Data have been allocated to one of these four time periods on the basis of the date of the report, but data included in each report relate to the full week immediately preceding the date of the relevant report.
-As a result, a report may include data relating to one or more days that fall outside of the period to which it was assigned for purposes of this preliminary analysis.
+As a result, a report may include data relating to one or more days that fall outside of the period to which it was assigned for purposes of this analysis. outstanding,59 net notional outstanding,60 total contracts outstanding61 and traded notional.62 The gross and net notional outstanding and total contracts outstanding data sets give some measure of market risk exposure.
+Traded notional is a measure for market activity.